CatZzzzz22/AnimeRating/README.md

 ├── README.md
 ```

-## Supported Features
+## Currently supported Features
+- Sort anime based on rating or release date
+### To do:
+- Filter anime based on name, genres or type
 - Users can create accounts and log in
-- Filter anime based on name, genres or type.
-- Sort anime based on rating or release date
 - Users can create their watchlist

 ## Contributors